zompi2/DataAssetsThumbnailsSampleProject/README.md

 # Data Assets Thumbnails for Unreal Engine

+> This is documentation for the newest version of the plugin.
+For older versions check other branches.

 **Table of content:**
 - [What is DAT plugin?](#what-is-dat-plugin)
 - [Where can I get this plugin?](#where-can-i-get-this-plugin)